6abija/qa-portfolio/README.md

 - **Cypress (JavaScript)**
 - **Playwright (TypeScript)**
 - **API testing in Postman**

-I’m also preparing for the **ISTQB certification** to strengthen my theoretical foundation in software testing.

 In QA, I’ve found the perfect balance of **logic, precision, and impact**, and I’m excited to keep growing as an **automation-focused tester** while contributing to reliable, efficient, and user-centered software.